Risk for Breast Cancer after Treatment for Childhood Cancer

 What’s the risk?

 Breast cancer risk can be increased after radiation therapy that includes the anterior chest wall, even in patients who have not yet developed breasts.
-Having radiation to the chest puts a woman at higher risk of developing breast cancer than women of the same age group.
+Having radiation to the chest puts a woman at a higher risk of developing breast cancer than women of the same age group.
 Also, the higher the dose of radiation the greater the risk.

 Modern therapy and radiation techniques have limited the amount of radiation that normal tissues receive, so over time the risk may be less than that observed in current adult survivors of childhood cancer.

 When a risk is present, the increased risk of breast cancer usually does not occur until the mid-20s and/or at least 8 years after radiation therapy.

 Prevention and Treatment

-General cancer prevention strategies should also be used including healthy diet, physical activity, avoidance of tobacco use and knowing your family history of cancer.
+General cancer prevention strategies should also be used including a healthy diet, physical activity, avoidance of tobacco use, and knowing your family history of cancer.